-- Calling their national enquiries line on 0345 600 9527 - Filling in the complaints form online at www.careinspectorate.com - 9.8 As Linthouse Housing Association is also a registered charity (SC 028161) you can also raise any concerns that you may have about its charitable status with the Office of the Scottish Charities Regulator (OSCR) by: - Writing to OSCR at their head office:
+9.7 As Linthouse Housing Association is also a registered charity (SC 028161) you can also raise any concerns that you may have about its charitable status with the Office of the Scottish Charities Regulator (OSCR) by:

+Writing to OSCR at their head office:

-OSCR, 2nd Floor, Quadrant House, 9 Riverside Drive, Dundee DD1 4NY of a Notifiable Event.
+OSCR, 2nd Floor, Quadrant House, 9 Riverside Drive, Dundee DD1 4NY

+- Calling the OSCR general enquiries line on 01382 220446 - Using their online concern form by visiting their website: www.oscr.org.uk - 9.9 It should also be noted that whistleblowing allegations fall within the definition of a Notifiable Event.
 As such, SHR will be informed of the issue, in accordance with the Association's policy on Notifiable Events, and may take regulatory action in relation to the matter.
 In turn, this may necessitate Management Committee Members' involvement.